Skip to main content

 pub accumulator owner.ExampleAccumulator1 = 0

-ExampleAccumulator1 can be called as a function to increase, decrease or overwrite its value.
 The signature for calling an accumulator is as follows:

-owner.ExampleAccumulator1(overwrite?, delta?, revertAfter?, resetAfter?, resetInterval?, showOnLeaderboard?)
+owner.ExampleAccumulator1(revertAfter?, resetAfter?, resetInterval?, showOnLeaderboard?) = value

 • owner (Entity): must refer to the player entity that owns the accumulator.
 If it is nullish, will do nothing.